AKSW/bike/README.md

 On 12th of Feburary we decided to split the submission in two stages (1) results and (2) papers.

+## Pre-registration

+We encourage participants to perform a pre-registration to keep informed about any changes on the program.
+Pre-registrations can be performed through the online form: [https://forms.gle/2sMUUondkULRwnE66](https://forms.gle/2sMUUondkULRwnE66)

 ## Results

 - Every competing team should submit their results using the paper template.